CodySchrank/MTT/README.md

 # Models To Typescript

-Converts c# models to typescript

-Right now it:

 -- Only converts public properties

 -- Matches the directory structure of the models, however it only checks 1 lower directory from *Working Directory*